-Id. at \42 (Hampson, J., dissenting).
+Id. at 42 (Hampson, J., dissenting).

 The Court of Appeals entered its opinion on Friday, April 4, and directed that its mandate issue on Monday, April 7.
-See id. at \15 (majority opinion).
+See id. at 15 (majority opinion).
 On Sunday, April 6, Justice Riggs and the State Board petitioned the Supreme Court of North Carolina for discretionary review and a stay pending appeal.
 The Supreme Court granted that temporary stay on April 7.
 See Griffin v.
 N.C.
-State Bd. of Elections, No. 320P24-3, 2025 WL 1025107, at \1 (N.C.
+State Bd. of Elections, No. 320P24-3, 2025 WL 1025107, at 1 (N.C.
 Apr.
 7, 2025).

-On April 11, the Supreme Court issued a six-page Order (1) granting the petitions for discretionary review "for the limited purpose of expanding the period to cure deficiencies arising from lack of photo identification or its equivalent from fifteen business days to thirty calendar days after the mailing of notice," (2) denying the petitions for discretionary review in all other respects relevant to this Emergency Motion; and (3) dissolving "the temporary stay issued 7 April 2025."
-Order at 6, Griffin v.
+On Friday, April 11, the Supreme Court issued a six-page special order (1) granting the petitions for discretionary review "for the limited purpose of expanding the period to cure deficiencies arising from lack of photo identification or its equivalent from fifteen business days to thirty calendar days after the mailing of notice," (2) denying the petitions for discretionary review in all other respects relevant to this Motion; and (3) dissolving "the temporary stay issued 7 April 2025."
+Griffin v.
 N.C.
-State Bd. of Elections, No. 320P24-3 (N.C.
+State Bd. of Elections, No. 320P24-3, 2025 WL 1090903, at 3 (N.C.
 Apr.
-11, 2025).
+11, 2025).2

 Justices Earls and Dietz each issued separate opinions concurring in part and dissenting in part.
 Justice Earls' separate opinion is thirty-nine pages long.
 Justice Earls criticizes the majority's decision retroactively to invalidate legally cast votes, arguing that it undermines democratic principles and sets a dangerous precedent.
 Justice Earls highlights state-law concerns about due process violations, unequal treatment of voters, and the lack of proper deliberation in the Supreme Court's decision-making process.
-Justice Earls also emphasizes that the Supreme Court's Order unfairly targets military and overseas voters who "registered in Guilford County"-"or maybe one of three or four other counties that vote heavily Democratic, the [majority's] special order is not clear."
-Id. at 1 (Earls, J., concurring in part in the result only, dissenting in part).
+Justice Earls also emphasizes that the Supreme Court's decision unfairly targets military and overseas voters who "registered in Guilford County"-"or maybe one of three or four other counties that vote heavily Democratic, the [majority's] special order is not clear."
+Id. at 3 (Earls, J., concurring in part in the result only, dissenting in part).
 Justice Earls confines her analysis to "state law issues" and does not address "the obvious conflicts with federal law including the principles relied upon in Bush v.
 Gore, 531 U.S. 98 (2000)" because the parties "expressly asserted England reservations of rights so that their federal law defenses may be adjudicated by federal court" Id. at 4 n.2.

-For his part, Justice Dietz writes that he was "wrong" to expect that "our state courts surely would embrace the universally accepted principle that courts cannot change election outcomes by retroactively rewriting the law."
-Id. at 1 (Dietz, J., concurring in part and dissenting in part).
-"The Court of Appeals has since issued an opinion that gets key state law issues wrong, may implicate a host of federal law issues, and invites all the mischief [Justice Dietz] imagined in the early days
+For his part, Justice Dietz writes that he was "wrong" to expect that "our state courts surely would embrace the universally accepted principle that courts cannot change election outcomes by

-&lt;sup>1 The Supreme Court also "allow[ed] the petitions for discretionary review for the limited purpose of reversing the decision of the Court of Appeals" regarding "more than 60,000 challenged voters for whom [Judge Griffin] asserts that registrations were accepted without obtaining statutorily required information."
-Order at 3.
-This third category of challenges is not at issue in this Emergency Motion.
+2 The Supreme Court also "allow[ed] the petitions for discretionary review for the limited purpose of reversing the decision of the Court of Appeals" regarding "more than 60,000 challenged voters for whom [Judge Griffin] asserts that registrations were accepted without obtaining statutorily required information."
+2025 WL 1090903, at 1.
+This third category of challenges is not at issue in this Motion.